Efficient Multi-Template Learning for Structured Prediction

-During last decade, structured prediction algorithms take more effort on how to model the interdependence among the output variables, but less consideration is taken on the feature engineering which is a non-trivial task for general users.
-We observe that different kinds of rules are used to extract features from input sentences in the sequence learning and dependency parsing.
+During last decade, structured prediction algorithms take more effort on how to model the interdependencies among the output variables, but less consideration is taken on the feature engineering which is a non-trivial and tedious task for general users.
+We observe that different kinds of rules are used to extract features from input sentences in both sequence learning \cite{Peng04,McCallum03} and dependency parsing \cite{McDonald05a}.
 The arbitrary non-independent features are usually extracted from a given input-output pair using a set of predefined templates (rules or feature functions).
-Templates can be arbitrarily defined according to specific applications by exploring any internal or external knowledge as much as possible, and then are added into the learning models in order to boost prediction performance.
+Templates can be arbitrarily defined according to specific applications by exploring any internal or external knowledge as much as possible, and then features extracted from different templates are concatenated into the learning models so as to boost prediction performance.
 However, features generated from arbitrary templates may be redundant or non-informative.
 Structured prediction models, such as CRFs and Structural SVMs, only treat the features generated from each template equally without exploiting the importance of each template or its generated features.
-Therefore, some improper templates may generate conflicting or noisy features which can degrade these structured prediction models.
+Therefore, some improper templates may generate conflicting or noisy features which degrade these structured prediction models.